forensic-architecture/timemap/README.md

 CONFIG="myotherconfig.js" npm run dev
 ```

+At this stage, you'll probably only see a basic map with several error modals.
 In order for TimeMap to be able to display interesting information, you'll have to make sure to have the capacity to serve data, as well as adjusting some configuration parameters.
-Follow the in-depth tutorial linked above!
+See the [in-depth tutorial](https://forensic-architecture.org/investigation/timemap-for-cartographic-platforms) or [datasheet-server](https://github.com/forensic-architecture/datasheet-server).

 #### Running without datasheet-server